 Can Dogs Eat Sweet Potatoes: 3 Reasons Too Much Starch Is Bad for Dogs

-Which is why, taking excess sweet potatoes comes with certain health drawbacks.
+This is why taking excess sweet potatoes comes with certain health drawbacks.
 Three of these are as follows:

 High Glycemic Load

 A glycemic index indicates how fast a certain food can raise blood sugar levels.
-The glycemic load is obtained by multiplying the glycemic index by the amount of carbohydrate present in a serving of that food.
+The glycemic load is obtained by multiplying the glycemic index by the number of carbohydrates present in a serving of that food.

-Long story short, a food group with a high glycemic index is typically, not suggested for eating in bulk amounts.
+Long story short, a food group with a high glycemic index is typical, and not suggested for eating in bulk amounts.

-Well because a sudden spike in glucose levels can be very bad for your dog and might land them to the vet’s emergency section.
+Well because a sudden spike in glucose levels can be very bad for your dog and might land them in the vet’s emergency section.